rohrbachger/MyDevicesSuite/README.md

 As you need some environment for the PXE / iPXE boot this is more for company usage then for private use:

 Needs:

 DHCP server with posibilty to set Options ( Windows DHCP / Linux DHCP) tfpd service on one machine in the network. http service somewhere reachable.

 Linux machine like Ubuntu to create/build once the special undionly.kpxe file.

+Windows 7/10 computer to create the PE Boot OS.

 Download the WAIK Kit for Windows 8.1 or Windows 10.
 Clone this project